YannickB/odoo-hosting/doc/getting-started.rst

 Getting Started
 ===============

-In this chapter, we'll see a step by step guide to install a ready-to-use infrastructure.
+| In this chapter, we'll see a step by step guide to install a ready-to-use infrastructure.
 For the example, the base we will create will be another Clouder.
-Once installed using Clouder is easy, but set up all the infrastructure may take some time.
+| Once installed using Clouder is easy, but set up all the infrastructure may take some time.
 Execute all this tutorial can take around two hours.

 Odoo installation
 -----------------

-This guide will not cover the Odoo installation in itself, we suggest you read `the installation documentation on the official website <https://www.odoo.com/documentation/8.0/setup/install.html>`_.
-You can also contact us on `www.goclouder.net
+| This guide will not cover the Odoo installation in itself, we suggest you read `the installation documentation on the official website <https://www.odoo.com/documentation/8.0/setup/install.html>`_.
-<https://www.goclouder.net/>`_ to ask for a free instance, it may be easier for you because you obviously can't install your Clouder on a server managed by this same Clouder.
+| You can also contact us on `www.goclouder.net <https://www.goclouder.net/>`_ to ask for a free instance, it may be easier for you because you obviously can't install your Clouder on a server managed by this same Clouder.
-Due to the extensive use of ssh, Clouder is only compatible with Linux and has only be tested on a Debian distribution.
+| Due to the extensive use of ssh, Clouder is only compatible with Linux and has only be tested on a Debian distribution.

-Once your Odoo installation is ready, download the Clouder modules on `Github
-<https://github.com/clouder-community/clouder/>`_ and add them in your addons directory, then install the clouder module and clouder_template_odoo (this module will install a lot of template dependencies, like postgres, postfix etc...)
+Once your Odoo installation is ready, download the Clouder modules on `Github <https://github.com/clouder-community/clouder/>`_ and add them in your addons directory, then install the clouder module and clouder_template_odoo (this module will install a lot of template dependencies, like postgres, postfix etc...).

 .. image:: images/gettingstarted-moduleslist.png